vladimirpavk/Angular2-DynamicForms/README.md

 Two way databinding from model to view and vice-vera with use of ngModel directive.

-In this example model is class User.
-Template form is bind through formControlName and formGroupName and this is used as an interface for changing the value to a form.
+In this example model is **class User**.
+Interface for changing values to a form, when model changes, in the template is through **FormControl** and **FormGroup** classes.
-When changes to the value of a specific FormControl is made these changes are applied to the template form.
+When you change value of a specific FormControl instance this change is applied to the template form.
 This is one-way binding from model to a view.

-When changes to the view happen changes to the model are auto applied because of the [(ngMode)] directive.
+When you change data in the form in template, this change is applied to the model with [(ngModel)] directive so you do not have to do it manually.

 # Custom validator
 Custom validator is used in the template with the following syntax